12 Tips for Travelling to Krakow

 - Meet and connect with other travellers.

-A recurring question from travellers is how much time they need to get to know Kraków in detail.
+A recurring question from travellers is how much time you need to get to know Kraków in detail.
 There are several answers to this question, as it all depends on how much time you have in the city.
+My advice is that with a minimum of three days you can discover the city in a comfortable and unhurried way.

-- Visit the Wieliczka Salt Mines.
+- Go to the Wieliczka Salt Mines.

 - Take the excursion to Auschwitz.